Skip to content

 From a military perspective, its low-lying marshy location seems a strange place to build a castle and, as a family home, the damp environment undoubtedly created health issues but, surrounded by its moat and old roses and wisteria climbing its aged walls, its romantic credentials can’t be argued with.
 With acres of parkland on one side and cascading rhododendron-filled gardens on the other, its setting today is just perfect.

-This summer will see an archaeological dig in the castle's inner courtyard.
-This will be followed next year by the planting of a new sub-tropical garden, taking advantage of the courtyard's sheltered microclimate.
+Following an archaeological dig in the castle's inner courtyard in the summer of 2023, the garden team will plant a new and experimental sub-tropical garden, taking advantage of the courtyard's sheltered microclimate.

 The mansion house at Scotney Castle in winter